-Manage Microsoft Teams features in your Office 365 organization
+Manage Microsoft Teams settings for your organization

 To learn more, see Admin settings for apps in Teams.

 Teams org-wide settings in the Microsoft Teams admin center

 You can control organization-wide user settings in the Microsoft Teams admin center.
 To edit org-wide settings, go to the Microsoft Teams admin center, and then select Org-wide settings.
 You can configure the following settings.